American Oxygen: Release

 "American Oxygen" was first featured on commercials which promoted the 2015 NCAA Men's Division I Basketball Tournament.
 Later, the song was made available for streaming on April 5, 2015, via Tidal, a service co-owned by Rihanna together with other music artists including, Jay Z, Beyoncé and Madonna.
 On April 14, "American Oxygen" was made available for digital download worldwide via the iTunes Store.
 In Canada and the United States it was released two days later, on April 16.
 It was sent to Hot/Modern/AC radio in the United States on April 20, and impacted the contemporary hit radio stations in the country a day after, on April 21.

 Composition and lyrical interpretation

 "American Oxygen" is a sentimental ballad with a length of five minutes and twenty seconds.
 According to Jim Farber of New York Daily News, it features a "deeply resonant production" accompanied by EDM-inspired beats.
 Jessica Goodman of The Huffington Post described it as a "slowed-down, dubstep-influenced track" in which she calls out a "new America."
-According to Ariana Bacle of Entertainment Weekly, "American Oxygen" is a "a slower, soulful take on living in America."
+According to Ariana Bacle of Entertainment Weekly, "American Oxygen" is "a slower, soulful take on living in America."
 Dee Lockett of Vulture described it as a "sobering ode to the American dream".
 Lyrically, the song interprets an immigrant story which could be seen in the lyrics: